ciena/turnbuckle/README.md

 implementation is that it enables visibility of the binding to the operator as well as it enables the operator to dynamically modify the binding including the ability to upgrade a operator in a prescriptive manner.

+The `EndpointCost` method is leveraged by the constraint policy scheduler extension to evaluate the "fitness" of a given node based on the a constraint policy rule.

 ## Implementation considerations